srekhi/escape_room/README.md

 Browser-based echolocation game built with HTML/CSS & Javascript.

 ## Story
-User is trapped in a dark room and must use echolocation to escape.
+The user is trapped in a dark room and must use echolocation to escape.
 Hitting the space bar allows the user to generate sound waves which bounce off of nearby obstacles and guide the user to the exit.

 There's just one catch.
 Monsters are sleeping all across the map.
 If the user makes too much sound, the monster will wake up..hungry.

 ## Implementation
 ### Overview